Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Essential conceptual considerations

 \section{Essential conceptual considerations}

-In this section, we properly define our \emph{target of inference}, discuss the \emph{inherent complexities of resampling}, their \emph{sources of uncertainty}, and the aspect of \emph{theoretical validity} of CIs for the GE.
+In this section, we properly define our \emph{targets of inference} and discuss the \emph{inherent complexities of resampling}, their \emph{sources of uncertainty}, and the aspect of \emph{theoretical validity} of CIs for the GE.